Why am I showing you a picture of my un-pedicured feet and hot coals that average about 1,200 degrees Fahrenheit?

 Every reason I could come up with for why I didn’t need to or want to do this popped up in my head before they were interrupted by the thought that eventually won out.
 I was reminded about my commitment to live my life to the fullest.
 I wanted to get the most out of this experience.
 I wanted to live my life with no regrets.

 All of that was important but what pushed me over the edge, up out of my seat and over those hot coals was you.
 You.
 My readers.
 My tribe.
-My clients who I walk side-by-side with to help you accomplish what seemed impossible for you before we aligned our strength with God.
+My clients who I walk side-by-side with to help you accomplish what seemed impossible for you.

 You motivated me.